NHS staff in Scotland will be given a 1% pay rise next year, the Scottish Government has announced.

 Health Secretary Alex Neil said it means nurses will get a better deal than south of the border.

-"Today, I can confirm we'll deliver on that approach in Scotland's NHS, ensuring our hardworking and dedicated staff rightly receive the wage increases they were promised," Mr Neil said.
+Mr Neil said: "e'll deliver on that approach in Scotland's NHS, ensuring our hardworking and dedicated staff rightly receive the wage increases they were promised.

 "This means that all NHS staff groups in Scotland covered by the remits of these bodies will receive a 1% pay increase, and we will supplement the pay of those currently earning under £21,000 to ensure they receive a total increase of £300.